shyanyong/tp/docs/UserGuide.md

 <box type="definition" header="#### Example">

-If you have prescriptions to take today, you will see something similar to this.
+By typing `listToday`, you will see your prescriptions for the day displayed in the list on the right.

 ![result for 'Example output of list today command'](images/ui/Ui-listToday.png)

 </box>

 ### How to list completed prescriptions : `listCompleted`

-BayMeds allows you to list prescriptions that you have consumed in the past.
+BayMeds allows you to list prescriptions that you have consumed **in the past**.

 To list these prescriptions, type the following command.